-Since there are very few observations at the upper end of the observed NO2 distribution, some top-coding is necessary to protect the anonymity of individual TILDA respondents.
-All respondents for whom the observed concentration is above the 95th percentile of the NO2 distribution are assigned to a single "high exposure" category.
-To further protect participant anonymity, NO2 concentration estimates for all other respondents were rounded to the nearest integer parts per billion (ppb).
-Setting up the data in this way means that we have two variables that together capture the full range of NO2 exposures in the sample: an ordinal variable rounded to integer level that contains the exposures for each respondent whose exposure was below a ceiling of 13.1 ppb and a second categorical variable set to 1 for all respondents with values above 13.1 ppb and zero otherwise.
+Since there are very few observations at the upper end of the observed $NO_2$ distribution, some top-coding is necessary to protect the anonymity of individual TILDA respondents.
+All respondents for whom the observed concentration is above the 95th percentile of the $NO_2$ distribution are assigned to a single 'high exposure' category.
+To further protect participant anonymity, NO2 concentration estimates for all other respondents were rounded to the nearest integer ppb.
+Setting up the data in this way means that we have two variables that together capture the full range of NO2 exposures in the sample: an ordinal variable rounded to integer level that contains the exposures for each respondent whose exposure was below a ceiling of 13.1 ppb and a second categorical variable set to 1 for all respondents with values >13.1 ppb and zero for those with lower values.
 Including both of these variables in regression models allows us to observe a linear relationship between exposures and outcomes for most respondents and an average marginal effect for those with exposures above the ceiling.